Oregon Advocates for School Trust Lands

 The coalition that holds Oregon to its constitutional duties.

-Enroll your child as a Class A member — and as a potential co-plaintiff.
+Enroll your child as a Class A member — and ask about student participation.

 On January 28, 2026 the Oregon Court of Appeals confirmed that Oregon students have legal standing to enforce the Common School Fund.
-OASTL is now naming K-12 students as co-plaintiffs in the next phase of the case.
-Parents and guardians enroll on their behalf as Class A members ($1/year).
+Parents and guardians can enroll K-12 students as Class A members ($1/year) and ask how students can support the case if counsel determines a formal role is appropriate.

 Enroll a student →